BlueprintTechnologies/Blueprint-dataverse-to-delta-accelerator/README.md

 The included notebook is completely dynamic, including the schema inference.
 It results in a Delta table, ready for analysis.

 ## Special Thanks
 This accelerator was built by Eric Vogelpohl.
-More details about the motivation for this accelerator is available at [this blog post](https://medium.com/@EricVogelpohl/dataverse-meet-databricks-8f500a388699).
+More details about the motivation for this accelerator are available at [this blog post](https://medium.com/@EricVogelpohl/dataverse-meet-databricks-8f500a388699).